 Though concrete is an incredibly durable material, it is prone to settling and can become uneven with the slabs around it.
-When this happens, the concrete can begin to pose a tripping hazard or be a nuisance to walk or drive over.
-In time, it can even crack and become increasingly unsightly.
+When this happens, the concrete becomes a tripping hazard or is a nuisance to walk/drive over.
+In time, it can even crack and be unsightly.

 When you have unlevel concrete around your property, you want to find a solution that will effectively address the problem so that you don’t have to worry about it anymore.
-After all, a problem with sinking concrete is one that is only going to get worse over time.
+After all, a problem with sinking concrete is only going to get worse over time.

 While you know you need to take action, you may be unsure where to turn or what the best option will be.
 We want to help you make a wise choice.